signalogic/SigSRF_SDK/README.md

 ![SigSRF software high capacity operation](https://github.com/signalogic/SigSRF_SDK/blob/master/images/media_packet_thread_high_capacity_operation.png?raw=true "SigSRF software high capacity operation")

-The measurement was taken on an HP DL380 server with 16 (sixteen) E5-2660 v0 cores (8 physical cores, 2 CPUs).
+The measurement was taken on an HP DL380 server with 16 (sixteen) E5-2660 v0 cores, 8 physical cores per CPU, and 2 (two) CPUs) each with 16 GB of RAM.
 Key aspects of the above screen cap include:

   - a 5:3 ratio of media + packet worker threads to application threads.
 Application threads are responsible for UDP port monitoring and I/O, pcap and wav file I/O, session management, and calling DSPushPackets() and DSPullPackets() APIs to push and pull packets from pktlib (media + packet threads)